 Number and percent of participant records where the participant/guardian received information/education on how and to whom to report abuse, neglect, and exploitation (ANE) and other critical incidents.
 Numerator = Number of records where the participant/guardian received information/education on how and to whom to report ANE and other critical incidents.
 Denominator = Number of records reviewed.

-Reports to State Medicaid Agency on delegated If 'Other' is selected, specify:
+Reports to State Medicaid Agency on delegated

-Responsible Party for data Sampling Approach (check each that applies): collection/generation (check each that applies): (check each that applies):
+Responsible Party for Frequency of data Sampling Approach data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies):